vbrusca/JsonPL/README.md

 1. Added initial support for the array data type by including the isSysObjArray and validateSysObjArray functions to the JS, Java, and C# versions of the interpreter.
 2. Added support for dynamic variable refereces to the JS, Java, and C# versions of the interpreter.
 Now you can use variables in the reference path.
 For instance to use a variable value as the name of a variable you would use syntax like this, #.vars.[$.vars.name1].
 3. Added array index support to the process reference function, $.vars.some_array.numeric_array_index i.e. $.vars.some_array.1
+4. Added preprocessor, replacement directive support via the processReplDirectives.
+You can now specify text, &(repl::some string here), to be replaced by the preprocessor.

-Up next:
+Up Next:
-1. Python, C, Pascal versions of the base 0.5.1 interpreter and some rigorous testing.
-(The C version of the 0.5.1 interpreter is coming along.
-A lot of the base code to handle strings, lists, memory management, etc. is done and ready for testing.)
+1. A C version of the base 0.5.1 interpreter.
+The C version of the 0.5.1 interpreter is coming along.
+A lot of the base code to handle strings, lists, memory management, etc. is done and ready for testing.
-2. A preprocessor for added flexibility.
+2. A Pascal version of the 0.5.1 interpreter.
+3. A Python version of the 0.5.1 interpreter.
-3. Adding an "imports" attribute to the class object, type of array, that stores loaded classes, @imports.class_name.vars.var_name, @imports.class_name.funcs.func_name
+4. Adding an "imports" attribute to the class object, type of array, that stores loaded classes, @imports.class_name.vars.var_name, @imports.class_name.funcs.func_name
-4. Step through execution and proper line number tracking.
+5. Step through execution and proper line number tracking.

 ## Main Sections: